Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 We start by classifying digits $\{\texttt{1},\texttt{7}\}$, that is $c=2$.
 We do so for fixed $p=k=20$ and $\sigma^{2}_{\textrm{coeff}}=10^{-4}$.
 The training set has $|\ccalT|=10,000$ images ($5,000$ of each digit) and the test set contains $|\ccalS|=200$ images ($100$ of each).
-Fig.~\ref{fig_digits} illustrates the averaged images of both digits (averaged across all images of each given class in the test set $\ccalS$) as well as the selected pixels following each different selection technique.
+Figure~\ref{fig_digits} illustrates the averaged images of both digits (averaged across all images of each given class in the test set $\ccalS$) as well as the selected pixels following each different selection technique.
 We note that, when using the full image, the percentage error obtained is $1\%$, which means that $2$ out $|\ccalS|=200$ images were misclassified.
-The greedy approach (Fig.~\ref{digits-greedy}) has a percentage error of $1.5\%$ which entails $3$ misclassified images, only one more than the full image SVM classifier, but using only $p=20$ pixels instead of the $n=784$ pixels of the image.
-Remarkably, even after reducing the computational cost by a factor of $39.2$, we only incur a marginal performance degradation (a single additional misclassified image).
+The greedy approach (Figure~\ref{digits-greedy}) has a percentage error of $1.5\%$ which entails $3$ misclassified images, only one more than the full image SVM classifier, but using only $p=20$ pixels instead of the $n=784$ pixels of the image.
+Remarkably, even after reducing the online computational cost by a factor of $39.2$, we only incur a marginal performance degradation (a single additional misclassified image).
 Moreover, solving the direct sketching-as-sampling problem with any of the proposed heuristics in a) outperforms the selection matrix obtained by EDS-$1$.
-When considering the computationally simpler problem of directly sampling the linear transform, the error incurred is of $5.65\%$.
-Finally, we note that the sketching-as-sampling techniques tend to select pixels for classification that are different in each image (pixels that are black in the image of one digit and white in the image of the other digit, and viceversa), i.e., the most discriminative pixels.
+When considering the computationally simpler problem of using the same sampling matrix for the signal and the linear transform [cf. \eqref{eqn_operator_direct_sketching}], the error incurred is of $5.65\%$.
+Finally, we note that the sketching-as-sampling techniques tend to select pixels for classification that are different in each image (pixels that are black in the image of one digit and white in the image of the other digit, and vice versa), i.e., the most discriminative pixels.